-Beautiful Place is a novel about leaving and losing home, of finding family and a place to belong, of defining one’s path and choosing a way to live.
-It is about anger and exploitation; of being a woman, a man, a country objectified, oppressed; of longing for independence and freedom and to find a better life – but how is a better life to be defined?
+Beautiful Place is a novel about leaving and losing home and making family.
+It is about being oppressed and angry and wanting a better life – but how is a better life to be defined?

 The Villa Hibiscus is a house by the sea on the exquisite southern coast of Sri Lanka, home to Padma, a young Sri Lankan woman.
 The owner of the villa, Gerhardt, is an elderly Austrian architect to whom Padma was taken when young by her scheming father, Sunny, who had hoped to seduce the wealthy new foreigner in the area with his attractive child.
 Gerhardt adopts Padma and pays Sunny to stay away until she’s grown up – when Gerhardt expects to have sent Padma to university, far away.